 12 Worst Scams Exposed (Updated 2019)

 Consumers who have been targeted by scammers over the phone or the internet could have had their identity breached.
 It is highly recommended that everyone whose personal information has been compromised obtains identity theft protection when possible.
-There are several organizations that provide identity theft protection service to US residents.
-We have selected 3 protection plans allowing you to get protected immediately and for free for the first 30 days.
+There are several organizations that provide identity theft protection services to US residents.
+We have selected the top 3 protection plans for you to choose from.
 These offers may expire soon.

 12 Worst Scams Exposed